Tazé Moore: Texas Legends, Rip City Remix and Portland Trail Blazers (2022–2024)

 On October 22, 2022, Moore joined the Texas Legends of the NBA G League after being selected 9th overall in the 2022 NBA G League draft.
 Across the 2022–23 season, he averaged 13.9 points, 3.7 assists and 6.7 rebounds per game.

 On October 16, 2023, Moore signed with the Dallas Mavericks, but was waived the next day.
 Twelve days later, he rejoined the Legends and on January 11, 2024, he was traded to the Rip City Remix.

 On January 20, 2024, Moore signed a 10-day contract with the Portland Trail Blazers, making his NBA debut the next day.
 He scored two points and recorded a steal in 4 minutes off the bench.
 The move made Moore the first player in Remix franchise history to earn an NBA call-up.
 On January 30, he returned to the Remix.
 On April 14, he signed with the Trail Blazers for the rest of the season.

 Vancouver Bandits (2024)

 On April 18, 2024, Moore signed with the Vancouver Bandits of the Canadian Elite Basketball League.

 Return to Portland / Rip City (2024–2025)

 On September 13, 2024, Moore signed a two-way contract with the Portland Trail Blazers.

-Pallacanestro Varese (2025–present)
+Pallacanestro Varese (2025–2026)

 On July 24, 2025, he signed with Pallacanestro Varese of the Lega Basket Serie A (LBA).